qaware/protocurl/doc/template.README.md

 Then protocurl will

 * encode the textual Protobuf message to a binary request payload
-* send the binary request to the HTTP REST endpoint and receive the binary response payload
+* send the binary request to the HTTP REST endpoint (via `curl`, if possible) and receive the binary response payload
 * decode the binary response payload back to text and display it

 and produce the following output: